Senior Advisor, KPMG Board Leadership Center, KPMG US

 Senior Advisor, KPMG Board Leadership Center

-Claudia is a frequent writer and speaker on corporate governance issues for groups including the American Bar Association, the Ethics and Compliance Institute, Institutional Shareholder Services’ Governance Exchange, Latino Corporate Directors, the Minority Corporate Counsel Association, the National Association of Corporate Directors, the National Investor Relations Institute, Practical Law Institute, the Society for Corporate Governance, and Women Corporate Directors.
+Claudia is a frequent writer and speaker on corporate governance issues for groups including the American Bar Association, the Ethics and Compliance Institute, Latino Corporate Directors, the Minority Corporate Counsel Association, the National Association of Corporate Directors, the National Investor Relations Institute, Practical Law Institute, the Society for Corporate Governance, and Women Corporate Directors.
 She has also appeared on CNBC’s Power Lunch and Squawk on the Street.

-Claudia is a Fellow of the American College of Governance Counsel, Official Reporter for the Model Business Corporation Act (which is the corporate statute followed by a majority of states) and a member of the American Bar Association’s invitation-only Corporate Laws Committee.
-She also serves on the Steering Committee (and is a past Chair) of the Annual Ray Garrett Jr. Corporate and Securities Law Institute at Northwestern University Law School, the Markets Advisory Council of the Council of Institutional Investors, the Corporate Governance Coordinating Committee of the Business Roundtable, and is a founder of the Private Directors Association.
-Claudia was named to the 2021 Directorship 100.
+Claudia is a Fellow of the American College of Governance Counsel, Official Reporter for the Model Business Corporation Act (the corporate statute followed by a majority of states), a member of the American Bar Association’s invitation-only Corporate Laws Committee, and Vice Chair of the Markets Advisory Council of the Council of Institutional Investors.
+She also serves on the Steering Committee (and is a past Chair) of the Annual Ray Garrett Jr. Corporate and Securities Law Institute at Northwestern University Law School, the Corporate Governance Coordinating Committee of the Business Roundtable, and is a founder of the Private Directors Association.
+Claudia was named to the 2023 Directorship 100.